The 5 lowest rate survival jobs in history

 3) Pirate

 The average life expectancy for an experienced pirate was no more than 4 years.
-There are a few that managed to escape or hide for the rest of their lives, but the most well known and dangerous were always caught.
+There are a few that managed to escape or hide for the rest of their lives, but the most well-known and dangerous were always caught.
 When you start annoying the most powerful nations on earth and stealing their goods, you can expect bad things to quickly come your way.
-All it took was a substantial bounty or a load of troops hiding on the right merchant ship, and a pirate’s career is over.
+All it took was a substantial bounty or a load of troops hiding on the right merchant ship, and a pirate’s career was over.

 4) Miner